sofiyen/SSD2025/hw1/README.md

 ## Test

-Please `make` on **host** in `test/` to build the test tools, because the guest doesn't have the ability to compile.

-Run `test/test.sh` on **guest** to test the module.
-You should be able to run the script in any directory.
-If you failed to run the script, please `cd` to `test` directory before running the script.
+Please run test on **guest** machine.
+To run the test you must have `gcc` and `make` installed.
+Then follow these steps to test the module.
+1. Under `test/` run `make` to compile test programs.
+2. Run `test/test.sh` to test the module.